Medill McCormick: Political career

 McCormick was vice chairman of the national campaign committee of the Progressive Republican movement from 1912 to 1914.
 He was elected to the Illinois House of Representatives in 1912 and 1914.

 Afterward he advanced to national office, being elected to the United States House of Representatives, where he served one term from March 4, 1917, to March 3, 1919.
 He was elected to the United States Senate in 1918, and served from March 4, 1919, until his death at age 48 in 1925.
 In the Senate, McCormick was chairman of the Committee on Expenditures in the Department of Labor and the Committee on Expenditures in Executive Departments.

 In the primary election of 1924, McCormick lost the Republican U.S. Senate nomination to Charles S. Deneen, who had previously served as the 23rd Governor of Illinois.
 Deenen defeated McCormick by a narrow 0.69% margin (only 5,944 votes).

 Death

-McCormick died on February 25, 1925, in his hotel suite at the Hamilton Hotel in Washington, D.C..
-Although it was not publicized at the time, his death was considered suicide.
+McCormick died on February 25, 1925, in his hotel suite at the Hamilton Hotel in Washington, D.C.
+Although it was not publicized as such at the time, his death was considered to be a suicide.
 At the time of his death, McCormick was about to leave office.
 His reelection loss is believed to have contributed to his apparent suicide.
-McCormick was interred in Middle Creek Cemetery, near Byron, Illinois.